 Gather the pictures, cookie sheets, and flannelgraph images from the Guided Play game.
 Hide the pictures in easy-to-spot locations.
-The children look for the pictures and place them on a cookie sheet with either the sun flannelgraph on it or the moon and star flannelgraph on it.
+Children look for the pictures and place them on a cookie sheet with either the sun flannelgraph on it or the moon and star flannelgraph on it.

 One teacher should gather the children's belongings near the door.
 As parents arrive, the teacher should quietly get their children from the group activity and give them their take-home items, including today's take-home card.
-Tell the children that you look forward to seeing them next Sunday.
 Continue the group activity until each child has been picked up.